 When retailers focus on these three things in their digital transformation, data can flow seamlessly where it needs to go to trigger events and provide critical information to both the customer and the retailer.
 This can eliminate friction in the buying process for the customer and provide instant insights to the business so it can quickly take action when the customer experience is at risk — like if a package pickup is delayed.

 Another benefit of digital transformation that focuses on these three things is the ability of a retailer to dynamically move data to the cloud during peak times so that their infrastructure continues to perform at its best.
 We all can relate to that website that won’t load because everybody is buying tickets to the biggest upcoming sporting event or critically acclaimed play at the same time.

 A retail digital transformation that improves the customer experience in this manner demands real-time, bidirectional data flow, which can prove challenging for some organizations to implement.
 There can be obstacles to effective data transport and routing due to the variety of data formats, APIs and protocols used by different applications and systems.
 Streaming data from globally distributed facilities can also be costly, especially without edge intelligence to reduce the amount of noise being sent to the cloud.

 Event-driven architecture may help ease the pain in these cases.
 Putting event-driven capabilities at the forefront of the digital transformation effort can help retail organizations:

-Consumer expectations are high on Valentine’s Day.
-Retailers must focus on integrating systems for real-time business to both meet those expectations and enchant customers with an experience that leaves them feeling loved long after Valentine’s Day has come and gone.
-Hmmm, I think I will buy my gift in advance this year!
+Consumer expectations are the highest when they pressure is on and big events are approaching.
+Retailers must focus on integrating systems for real-time business to both meet those expectations and enchant customers with an experience that leaves them feeling grateful, appreciated, and relieved long after the holidays have come and gone.